polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 A _"type"_ is a collection of training snippets.
 When a chatbot is asked a question, it will use VSS search to find training data that is relevant to your question from one specific _"type"_.
 Then it will transmit this training data as _"context"_ to OpenAI, and have OpenAI answer questions using the _"context"_ as its source of information.

-You can create many types in Magic, and therefor many chatbots solving different problems.
+You can create many types in Magic, and therefore many chatbots solving different problems.

 ![Screenshot showing a list of multiple machine learning types](/assets/images/machine-learning-types.jpeg)